gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 tags:
 ---

 If you are currently an undergraduate and interested in getting involved in a project, please read this.
 A lot of students seem to be interested in doing "research" these days, and I'd like to set the expectations correctly.

 Short version: (1) understand research vs. projects; (2) don't do research / directed study until you've done the requisite coursework; (3) I will say no if you are not a Wisconsin student; (4) consider things to build your portfolio on your own.

 <!--more-->

 {{% bold-red %}}Warning: This is a work in progress, but I am letting out since people are asking. {{% /bold-red %}}

 {{% dimbox %}}
+**Update: January 3, 2021:** As the pandemic continues, the uncertainty of working with students becomes even less clear.
+Our experience with remote work with undergraduate assistants has been mixed, at best.
+There seems to be little substitute for hands-on face time with a graduate student mentor.

+So, I am not sure how many new undergraduate project members we will take on this Spring.
+I do expect REU positions for the summer.

 **COVID-19 Update (January 3, 2020)**:
 It is unclear how many undergrad projects I can work with given the remote working situation.
 It turns out that working remotely is surprisingly challenging for supervising and mentoring students.

 There are REU (NSF Research Experiences for Undergraduates) opportunities, which require students to be U.S. citizens or permanent residents.
 If you contact me, please be clear if you qualify.

 My initial experience with working with undergraduates remotely has not been as successful as I would have liked.
 I am trying to think about how to improve the process, but I probably will not take on new (non-REU) students until I have a plan to make it work better.
 {{% /dimbox %}}

 Warning, this is a disorganized stream of thoughts...
 But the answer to your question is probably hidden in here.